-- 100. Animal, original
+100. Animal, original

-- 101.Abstract
+101. Abstract

-- 102. Any historic painting
+102. Any historic painting

-- 103.Landscape, original
+103. Landscape, original

-- 104. Portrait, original
+104. Portrait, original

-- 105. Still life, fruit, flowers or personal possessions
+105. Still life, fruit, flowers, or personal possessions

 Watercolor Painting

-- 106. Animal, original
+106. Animal, original

-- 107.Abstract
+107. Abstract

-- 108. Any historic painting
+108. Any historic painting

-- 109. Landscape, original
+109. Landscape, original

-- 110.Portrait, original
+110.Portrait, original

-- 111. Still life, fruit, flowers or personal possessions

-CLASS J-PREMIUM BOOK COVER (JUNIOR ONLY)

-112.Design an 8 1⁄2" x 11" cover for the Crawford County Official Premium Book for next year's fair.
-Can be done in pen, pencil or computer, only black and white.
+111.Still life, fruit, flowers, or personal possessions CLASS J-PREMIUM BOOK COVER (JUNIOR ONLY) 112.Design an 8 1⁄2" x 11" cover for the Crawford County Official Premium Book for next year's fair.
+Can be done in pen, pencil, or computer, only black and white.
 Entries will be judged, but the Fair Board selects cover for next year.
 All entries become property of the Fair Board.

-Premium Book Cover criteria that must be on page: Title or Theme, Fair Name, Number of Years of the Fair (162) and a 3-inch x 4-inch square to have addition fair information added to it.
-See CrawfordCountyWisconsinFair.com for template and 2021 Crawford County Fair Theme.
+Premium Book Cover criteria that must be on page: Title or Thama.
+Fair Name.
+Number of Years of the Fair (164) and a 2

+Theme, Fair Name, Number of Years of the Fair (164) and a 3inch x 4-inch square to have addition fair information added to it.
+See CrawfordCountyWisconsinFair.com for template and 2023 Crawford County Fair Theme.

-DEPARTMENT 119- OPEN ANTIQUES
+DEPARTMENT 119- OPEN ANTIQUES (REGULAR JUDGING)

-Superintendent: Sandy Jeffers, Joan Paulson, Donna Teynor and Jane Zinkle
+Superintendent: Sandy Jeffers, Joan Paulson,

+Donna Teynor and Jane Zinkle